Belgium

 (e) What should you be doing/on the lookout for?

 Due to the enlarged scope of NIS2, the first assessment should be to verify whether your company falls within the NIS2, whether it being as an important or an essential organisation.
-Furthermore, a gab analysis and/or audit can help with verifying the possible threats, risk and to verify where and how the level of cybersecurity needs to be raised (e.g. foreseeing cyber security policies; having supply chain security; access control; and incident handling procedures; training of personnel, etc.)
+Furthermore, a gap analysis and/or audit can help with verifying the possible threats, risk and to verify where and how the level of cybersecurity needs to be raised (e.g. foreseeing cyber security policies; having supply chain security; access control; and incident handling procedures; training of personnel, etc.).

 Contact